Staff << All Staff

 Dr. Jane Foley

 As senior vice president, Milken Educator Awards, at the Milken Family Foundation, Dr. Jane Foley oversees the selection and notification of Milken Educators, and works with state agencies on state events related to the Awards.
-In her role at the Foundation to promote the importance of educators and learn about innovative practices and leadership roles, Dr. Foley has addressed over 250,000 students in assemblies, met with state and national government and educational leaders, observed hundreds of classrooms, and presented at hundreds of state and national conferences.
-In 1994, she was honored as a Milken Educator for the state of Indiana.
+In her role at the Foundation to promote the importance of educators and learn about innovative practices and leadership roles, Dr. Foley has addressed over 300,000 students in assemblies, met with state and national government and educational leaders, visited hundreds of schools, observed over a thousand classrooms, and presented at hundreds of state and national conferences.
+In 1994, she was honored as a Milken Educator for the State of Indiana.

-Dr. Foley is also director of the Milken Scholars, an initiative that helps outstanding young men and women achieve their academic and professional goals.
+Dr. Foley is the director of the Milken Scholars, an initiative that helps outstanding young men and women achieve their academic and professional goals.

 Dr. Foley is on the board for the Teachers of Promise Foundation, which provides guidance for the annual Teachers of Promise Institute, an educator-led celebration and professional development event for talented pre-service education students in universities across Virginia.